Skip to content Skip to navigation menu

 Step 12

 You may need to cut boards to fit the gap in the final row - this will have been planned when you were setting out.
-In which case measure the gap between the last full row and a spacer.
+In which case, measure the gap between the last full row and a flooring spacer.
 Cut the board to size and lay as normal.
 Once the floor is laid, wait for at least 2 hours before walking on it.

 Solid-Wood-Step-14.jpg